-Between these Tree Assured surveys any CCC officers1 can report any defects that they observe to Level 2 inspectors as above who will advise on whether further assessment or action is required.
-For example, after a major storm all trees on sites should be looked at by a site manager, ideally with Level 1 experience, and any problems referred up as above.
-It is vitally important that everyone involved in the management of trees on CCC land understand and adopts this procedure.
+Between the Tree Assured inspections any CCC officers can report tree risk features that they observe to the PRP or Tree Safety Officer who will advise on whether further assessment or action is required.
+For example, after a major storm all trees on sites should be looked at by a site manager, ideally with Level 1 experience, and any problems referred up as above, see Severe Weather Event Procedure Appendix 5.

+It is vitally important that everyone involved in the management of trees on CCC land understands and adopts this procedure.
 See also Appendix 2.

-Recording and acting on survey information Each formal site inspection generates a written report, with a plan and photos.
-These reports are retained or sent electronically to the person named as being responsible for each site.
-Reports include details of the work that is required for the site manager to arrange.
-Reports should use the Tree Assured report template, these should all be uploaded to Asset Manager with details of actions required and date of next inspection visit.
-The Premises Responsible Person is responsible for ensuring that action required is carried out as specified in the report and that inspections are carried out within the specified timeframe.
-Emergencies and out of hours cover It is advised that CCC should have access to tree advice 24/7 particularly in the case of emergencies and public holidays.
-The Tree Management Procedure includes an out of hours contact, and Highways Officers cover out of hours tree issues across the authority.
-Highways Officers can contact the Arboricultural Officer for emergencies.
-Training All those involved in inspecting trees on CCC owned or managed sites will need to have received appropriate training (see above).
-Tree Assured tree safety surveys should be carried out by Level 1 inspectors and site managers may need to request training to achieve this qualification.
-Level 1 tree inspectors should have access to refresher training, normally within every three years.
-1According to the National Tree Safety Group 'Common sense risk management of trees' formal inspections (when a specific visit to the tree is made with the sole purpose of performing an inspection that is not incidental to other activities) may be undertaken by 'People who do not necessarily have specific tree-related qualifications but do have a general knowledge of trees and the ability to recognise normal and abnormal appearance and growth for the locality.
+2.1.6 Recording and acting on inspection information

+Each formal site inspection generates a written report, with a plan and photos.
+These reports are saved on Asset Manager and sent electronically to the person named as being responsible for each site, the PRP.

+Reports should use the Tree Assured report templates, Appendix 4, these should all be uploaded to Asset Manager with details of actions required and date of next inspection.
+The PRP is responsible for ensuring that intervention work is carried out as specified in the report and that routine inspections are carried out within the specified timeframe.

+&lt;sup>2According to the National Tree Safety Group 'Common sense risk management of trees' formal inspections (when a specific visit to the tree is made with the sole purpose of performing an inspection that is not incidental to other activities) may be undertaken by 'People who do not necessarily have specific tree-related qualifications but do have a general knowledge of trees and the ability to recognise normal and abnormal appearance and growth for the locality.
 This includes an ability to recognise obviously visible signs of serious ill health or significant structural problems, such as substantial fractured branches or a rocking root plate which, were they to cause tree failure, could result in serious harm.
 They also need the ability to assess approximate tree height and falling distance from the tree to the area of use as well as when to request a detailed inspection.'

+2.1.7 Emergencies and out of hours cover

+It is advised that CCC should have access to tree advice 24/7 particularly in the case of emergencies and public holidays.
+The Tree Management Strategy includes an out of hours contact, see Section 2.5 below; Highways Inspectors cover out of hours tree issues across the authority.
+Highways Inspectors can contact the Tree Safety Officer, Arboricultural Officer and Consultant Arboriculturist listed on the framework for emergencies.

+2.1.8 Training

+All those involved in inspecting trees on CCC owned or managed sites will need to have received appropriate training (see above).
+Tree Assured inspections should be carried out by Level 1 inspectors and site managers may need to request training to achieve this qualification.
+Level 1 tree inspectors should have access to refresher training, normally within every three years.
+Advice on training needs can be sort from the Tree Safety Officer.

+2.1.9 Ash Dieback